BORN A REBEL

 INTERVIEWS & CONCERTS

-BORN A REBEL has played live at several live locations in Berlin, taken part in gigs in Leipzig and Siegen and in many contests such as Deutscher Rock & Pop Preis, SPH, Berlin Bands United and Emergenza.
-The band can’t wait to hit the stage.
+BORN A REBEL has played live at several live locations in Berlin, taken part in gigs in Leipzig and Siegen and in contests such as Deutscher Rock & Pop Preis, SPH, Berlin Bands United and Emergenza.

-The band released their debut self-titled EP and subsequent single ‘Freedom’ in 2019 and 2020.
-Both are available on all major streaming services: www.distrokid.com/hyperfollow/bornarebel/born-a-rebel.
+The band released their debut self-titled EP and subsequent singles ‘Freedom’ in 2019 and 2020 and ‘Be your own teacher’ in 2022.
+They are available on your streaming service: www.distrokid.com/hyperfollow/bornarebel/born-a-rebel.

-BORN A REBEL has released two music videos for their songs ‘Men of greed’ and ‘Sabotage’.
-A third shortfilm for the single ‘Power to the people’ just had its premiere on YouTube.
+BORN A REBEL has released three music videos for their songs ‘Men of greed’, ‘Sabotage’ and ‘Power to the people’.

 Check out the band on Instagram www.instagram.com/bornarebelband, Facebook www.facebook.com/bornarebelband and Youtube www.youtube.com/bornarebel.
 All links for the band you get here: www.linktr.ee/BORNAREBEL.